rishi9504/Leetcode/README.md

 ### Solved Leetcode problems with my solutions

 * I am updating the list in [Leetcode Readme](https://github.com/rishi9504/Leetcode/blob/main/leetcode.md), any help in that section is most welcome.
-*  I have added github actions to automatically sync the repo with any new/old problems that are solved.
+*  I have added github actions to automatically sync the repo with any new/old problems that are solved.(TODO: I will add the process how to do this)
 *  I am adding thoughts on how I solved the questions, or my approach to remember in near future.

 ### Some more extra resources I keep on encountering which are super useful for DSA Interview Preperations (Primarily Leetcode):